Oil palm geneticist (Yaoundé, Cameroun, 2015-current)

 Oil palm breeder/Geneticist (Pobè, Benin, 2006-2011)

 My researches primarily focus on breeding methodologies in order to maximize the genetic gain.
-I am mostly interested in quantitative genetics, genomics and statistics applied to oil palm and, to a lesser extent, rubber tree breeding.
+I am mostly interested in quantitative genetics, genomics and statistics applied to oil palm and rubber tree breeding.

 I am based at the African Center of Excellence in Information and Communication Technologies (CETIC), a training and research center created within the National Advanced School of Engineering of the University of Yaoundé 1 and funded by the World Bank.